nbswords/imutils/README.md

-I fix the bug about FaceAlginer.This bug is about `TypeError: Can't parse 'center'.
+I fix the bug about Facealigner.This bug is about `TypeError: Can't parse 'center'.
 Sequence item with index 0 has a wrong type`.

 # imutils